qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 create algorithmic initial guess of fit parameters.
 A developer can inject extra data processing, for example, filtering, smoothing, or elimination of outliers for better fitting.
-The new class_id is given here so that its value corresponds to the fit model object index in this analysis class.
+The new data_uid is given here so that its value corresponds to the fit model object index in this analysis class.
 This index mapping is done based upon the correspondence of the data name and the fit model name.